SRamdhani/Stocks/README.md

 # Stocks Model

-### Contents & Methodology
+### Contents
 This repository sets up a template to sync yahoo finance data in to a postgres database with a moving window.
 It sets up a decomposition based on parafac.

+### Methodology
 A basic reinforcement (A2C) model borrowed from keras examples is used to simulate different trading options to train an agent.
 The results can be visualized via a basic streamlit application.

 ### Local Database.
-This assumes a local postgres database has been set up and accessible via port 5432 and running with the name stockcurrency.
+This assumes a local postgres database has been set up and accessible via port 5432 and running with the database name stockcurrency.
 See ```__init__.py``` file has the excerpt ```postgresql://localhost/stockcurrency```.

 ### Setting up the environment
 The package management is done by poetry.